RonB/angular-oboe/README.md

 They  are the same as the oboe.js API [http://oboejs.com/api].
 The pattern is to select JSON objects that meet that pattern.

+To use the data in your controller you call the then function of the returned promise.
+You can pass three functions where the first one is called when the stream of data has ended, the second function is called when there is an error, the third function is called when a JSON object meeting the pattern is received.

 ```javascript
 angular.module('MyApp')
     .controller(['$scope', 'Oboe', function($scope, Oboe) {